Toasted-ctrl/api_storage/README.md

 # API Storage
 Hi!
 This is a practise project where I wanted to try out creating an API that could facilitate storing raw json responses from another tool directly in a database.
 ## Why?
 I'm mainly doing this as I wanted to learn about running an application through Docker, as well as trying to create a scalable API.
-I also wanted to learn about NGINX to make this an API that I could load-balance if needed.
+I also wanted to learn about nginx to make this an API that I could load-balance if needed.
 I also wanted to try build this including tests for everything.
 Previously, I mainly wrote stuff without tests, but in this project I wanted it to be more controlled, and follow best practises.
 My intention is to for now, only store the reponses.
 Any ETL processes to the data will be implemented in a separate application.
 ## What does it do?
 In this tool I also wanted to cover management functions, such as authentication through an API key (stored as a hash in the database), as well as user management if you're an admin.
 Additionally it provides some features to interact with the data we've stored in the 'ingest' table.
 The API is built on the FastAPI library.
 ## Tech stack